Mary Elizabeth Winstead

 Mary Elizabeth Winstead in Monster Island

-In 2005, she appeared in the horror film "The Ring Two," portraying a young Evelyn (Sissy Spacek's character).
-The following year, she starred as the lead actress in another horror film, "Final Destination 3."
-Her character, high school student Wendy Christensen, sensed the impending catastrophe that would befall her friends.
+In 2005, she appeared in the horror sequel "The Ring Two," playing young Evelyn (Sissy Spacek's character).
+The following year, she landed the lead role in another horror flick, "Final Destination 3."
+Her character, high school student Wendy Christensen, has premonitions of the disaster that's about to strike her friends.
 Subsequently, she had a supporting role in the horror film "Black Christmas."

 Mary Elizabeth Winstead in Final Destination 3